 The Orthodox Catholic Church of Jesus Christ

 The undivided Christian Church was called orthodox (the right way to glorify God) in the fourth century to distinguish their way of glorifying God (Glory be to the father, son and Holy Spirit) from that of the Arians.
 The entire Christian Church was Orthodox until the 11th century when the western Church separated itself with the name Roman Catholic.
-A few centuries later, the Roman Catholic Church got split into two, giving rise to the protestant Churches after reformation.
+A few centuries later, the Roman Catholic Church got split into two, giving rise to the Protestant Churches after the reformation.

 Many believe that Orthodoxy is one of the many ‘Churches’ around.
 They believe that Orthodoxy is just another sect of Christianity.
 Both contentions are wrong.
 ‘Orthodoxy’ simply means ‘true glory’ or ‘true faith’.
 The Orthodox Church is not ‘one’ of the ‘Churches’, it is the ONLY true Church of Christ.
 This is nothing, but TRUTH.
 Since the Lord has instituted one Church, then the question of many is irrelevant.
 Moreover, Orthodoxy cannot be called a religion, because every religion tries to meet the inner needs of man.
 In contrast, Orthodoxy heals the spiritually ailing man (meaning every human) and renders him holy; this being the tangible and obvious proof of her truth.

 Orthodox Church is the original Christian Church, the Church founded by the Lord Jesus Christ as described within the pages of the New Testament.
 Her history can be traced in unbroken continuity all the way back to Christ and His Apostles.

 Orthodox Church is the one true Catholic Apostolic Church of Jesus Christ, the Son of God.
 Orthodox Christianity is not simply a religion with rituals and celebrations.
 It is transcendental.
 It is a way of life.
 Orthodox Church has maintained the correct apostolic succession without any break or interruption.
 Orthodox Church has a large number of martyrs who have given their lives for Jesus Christ.